 There are instances, therefore, when USCIS considers it appropriate to rely on other evidence in issuing a denial, provided that such evidence provides a legally sufficient basis on which to deny the application.
 Id.
 This rather complex concept is a key point of instruction in CARRP training.
 Ex.
-5 at DEF-00431408 ("We are almost never going to be able to deny based on NS grounds given that facts necessary to support such denials are often based on classified information or information owned by third agencies that USCIS may not obtain permission to use. . . we need to consider all grounds of statutory ineligibility if unresolved NS information indicates the case should not be approved.").
-However, the instruction cautions officers that "a national security case can be denied on other grounds unrelated to the NS Concern" only where "the facts of the case support it."
+5 at instruction cautions officers that

 Id. at DEF-00431438.